Osmosis1497/phi-notes-obssidian/src/site/notes/Teaching/Lectures/Outlines/EPISTE-01-Introduction-Lecture-v1.0-SU23.md

 - Aristotle claimed that a true statement is one that says of something that *it is what it is* or that *it is not what it is not*.
 - Another way of understanding truth is that it is a
 - **correspondence** between statements and the world.
 The correspondence theory of truth is that a statement **is true if and only if that statement corresponds to some fact** (Marian 2015).

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+==⚠  Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠==

+# Text Elements
+Three Strong Criteria for Truth
+2. Coherence Criterion
+1. Correspondence Criterion
+3. Pragmatic Criterion
+Truth is a matter of finding a fit.

+Statement is likely true if fit in with the other claims in a system of other statements.

+Metaphor: Puzzle & its Pieces
+Truth is a mirror of nature.

+Statement is true if it accurately reflects the world-as-it-is or substances.

+Example: The Cup of [REDACTED].
+At a minimum, truth should work.

+A statement can be considered true if it helps us predict phenomena or otherwise helps us cope with existence.

+Example: Directions to School, Kuhn's Scientific Revolutions

+</div></div>

 ## **Knowledge**